 Mix the sponge (the batter) with the rest of the ingredients and beat for 2 to 3 minutes.
 This dough is too soft to knead.

 Cover dough and let rise until doubled in bulk and bubbly, at least two hours.

 Preheat the oven to 400 F/200 C. If you have a bread stone in the oven, it is good to bake directly on the stone; otherwise, you will bake the loaves on a cookie sheet.

 Take 5 ounce portions and place them on a well-floured work bench.
 This is sticky and messy.
 Coat them with flour and let them rest while the oven is heating.

 Transfer pieces to a wooden cutting board or baking sheet also sprinkled with flour.
 You may choose to line it with parchment paper but flour it, too.

 Shake the board in a circular fashion to make the dough relax and go flat.
 Alternatively, form the dough like you would a pizza crust, pushing and flattening it into a round shape.

 Let it rest 10 minutes.

-To transfer to hot stone in the oven.
-I used a floured baker's peel but you can place the baking sheet straight in the oven as well.
+Transfer to hot stone in the oven.
+We used a floured baker's peel but you can place the baking sheet straight in the oven as well.

-Bake the loaves (dough circles) for 13-25 minutes, depending on size.
+Bake the loaves (dough circles) for 13 to 25 minutes, depending on size.